 Bacterial otogenic meningitis causes

-Meningitis - a bacterial or viral inflammation of the pia mater.
-Meningitis with otitis arises as a result of the spread of infection into the subarachnoid space of the cavities of the middle and inner ear, or is a consequence of other intracranial complications (extra-, subdural brain abscess, sigmoid sinus thrombosis).
+Meningitis - bacterial or viral inflammation of the pia mater.
+Meningitis with otitis arises as a result of the spread of infection into the subarachnoid space of the cavities of the middle and inner ear or is a consequence of other intracranial complications (extra-, subdural brain abscess, sigmoid sinus thrombosis).

 Most often, infection with otogenic meningitis spreads through contact or labirintogenous.
 The first time there are usually significant changes up to fracture in the bone separating the middle ear cavity from the meninges.
-It is sometimes leptomeningitu precedes inflammation of the dura mater (epidural or subdural abscess).
-When labirintogennom meningitis infection from the affected labyrinth extends through the cochlea and vestibular aqueducts and internal auditory canal.
+It is sometimes leptomeningitis precedes inflammation of the dura mater (epidural or subdural abscess).
+When labirinthogenous meningitis infection from the affected labyrinth extends through the cochlea and vestibular aqueducts and internal auditory canal.
 This route of infection in meningitis is more common than in other intracranial complications.

 Meningitis usually occurs when mastoiditis complicating acute purulent otitis media and chronic purulent otitis (attic disease), especially the complicated cholesteatoma.

-In the initial stage of acute otitis media meningitis is most often a consequence of hematogenous spread of infection (for vascular paths).
+In the initial stage of acute otitis media meningitis is most often a consequence of the hematogenous spread of infection (for vascular paths).
 This so-called fulminant form of meningitis, the most unfavorable.
 Pathological anatomy.
 The initial inflammatory changes pia mater (redness, swelling) also apply to the cerebral cortex.
 Serous exudate in the subarachnoid space during meningitis is later purulent.
 Simultaneously in the cerebral cortex in meningitis occasionally appear areas of softening and suppuration.
 Thus, each meningitis is essentially a meningoencephalitis.

 The dura in meningitis also becomes hyperemic, tense.
 Inflammation of the membranes of meningitis often expressed in the base of the brain (basal meningitis), sometimes extends to the hemisphere of the brain or restricted to them.
 Even more rarely, meningitis is only observed in the cerebellum, sometimes extending to the shell and the spinal cord.
 In severe cases, purulent inflammation in meningitis is extended to all the subarachnoid space of the cerebrum, cerebellum and spinal cord.